All medications you take while in the hospital are prescribed by your physician,

 not permitted to administer your own medication.
 You also will not be

-permitted to keep personal medication at your bedside (with certain exceptions,
+permitted to keep personal medication at your bedside.
+Any medications

 Know Your Meds

 Your health care team will explain the purpose and possible side effects